zaxor0/zwerchhau/README.md

 |   14  |      6     |    16   |

 ### Rogues
-Rogues starts with 3 skill specializations, they may pick any **specific** skill or task to have an advangtage doing.
+Rogues starts with 3 skill specializations, they may pick any **specific** skill or task to have an advantage on performing.
 This is more narrow than the background traits.
 Generally this should follow a rogue-ish motif, but with a good character concept a player should not feel limited.
 Examples include:

 - Sneaking: players are talented at moving around in a hidden fashion and hiding in shadows
 - Lock picking: players are exceptional at opening a variety of locks
 - Sleight of hand: players are talented at being physically misleading and trickery
 - Lying / verbal deception: players are exceptional at spinning falsehoods to unknowing victims
 - Seduction: players exude charisma and physical attraction, NPCs have a disadvantage when trying to resist player suggestions

-- Back stabbing: players have an advantage to successful stab an unwitting victim (flesh damage not constition, see Combat)
+Back Stab:
+- This is a special attacks only Rogues (but not Bards) may have.
+- Only applicable to weapons the player character is specailized in.
+- The weapon must be in hand, if the player is not hidden they must pass a sleight of hand check on a 5 ot 6.
+- Before combat occurs, a rogue may perform 1 attack where the damage roll is fully applied to HP and not to CON.

+Weapon Specialization:
-Weapon Proficiency: may choose 1 weapon to be skilled in combat with.
-For combat with their chosen weapon, once per day, may either:
+- For combat with their chosen weapon, they may riposte for full damage on a major success parry roll [6].

-- ignore 1 major failure
-- advantage roll for damage
+- For combat with their chosen weapon, once per day, advantage roll for damage
+- For bows, two ranged attacks per round ranged combat rules.

 For every even level as a rogue (2,4,6,etc.) they may gain one of:

 - one additional skill, rogueish or relevant to their character's experience
 - one additional advantage die for a given skill, limit of +2.
-For instance, Backstabing +2 means roll 3 die pick the best roll.
+For instance, sleight of hand +2 means roll 3 die pick the best roll.
-- one additional weapon proficiency
+- one additional weapon specialization, limit of 2 total.

 #### Bards
 A Bard starts with 2 skill specializations instead of 3, may never have more than 1 weapon specialization, and gains additional skills every 3rd level.
+- May never have back stab

 | Level | Spells per day |
 |-------|----------------|